 Love gave me an anchor, but confession propelled me forward.
 Love held me together for years, but confession allowed me to finally break free.

 My mom and dad, who are now pastors, helped me take this bull by its horns through an act of confession.
 They became Christian when I was in my twenties and went through their own transformations.
-My story of suffering pales in comparison to theirs, but through their healing they were able to help me.
+My story of suffering pales in comparison to theirs, but through their healing, they were able to help me.

 My parents have extensive experience dealing with abuse cases (sexual, emotional, and physical).
 Their own stories encouraged them to reach out to others that were broken and in desperate need of healing.
 Interestingly enough, I rejected their help for years because I was still battling the anger and rage.

 But as love softened my heart towards them, I sought their help.
 They took me through a path of confession, and prayer, and tears, and bringing it all out in the open (the abuse, the guilt, the anger, the promiscuity later in life, the irrational feelings) to finally be able to release it to God.
-There was no condemnation nor judgement, just love.
+There was no condemnation nor judgment, just love.
 I walked out of that experience feeling like the world had been lifted off my shoulders.

 Healing From Childhood Abuse is a Process